Radial Compensation: The Inverse Base-Distribution Problem for Chart-Based Generative Models on Riemannian Manifolds: Additional empirical details and ablations

-Then the induced manifold density $p^{\mathrm{RC}}$ satisfies
+Then the induced manifold density satisfies

-for a constant $C(\kappa,n)$ independent of $\Sigma$ and $z$.
-In particular, the geodesic radius $R=d(p,z)$ has the same marginal law as $\|v\|$ in Euclidean space, and the Fisher information in $\Sigma$ coincides with its Euclidean value. \end{corollary}
+the geodesic radius $R=d(p,z)$ has the same marginal law as $\|v\|$ in Euclidean space, and the radial Fisher information in $\sigma$ coincides with its Euclidean value.
+The non-isotropic case $\Sigma\neq\sigma^2 I$ is outside the scope of the radial RC theory developed here, since the resulting model is no longer rotation-invariant about $p$. \end{corollary}

 \paragraph{Common radial families under RC.} Let $R=d(p,Q)$ be the geodesic radius.

 \begin{itemize} \item \emph{Gaussian--type.} On $\SSS^n$, $R$ has a truncated Normal law on $[0,\pi)$; on $\HH^n$, $R$ can be HalfNormal or shifted Normal on $[0,\infty)$.
 Geodesic moments coincide with the corresponding one--dimensional formulas (with truncation on $\SSS^n$).